ollama/ollama/docs/faq.md

 If a different directory needs to be used, set the environment variable `OLLAMA_MODELS` to the chosen directory.
 Refer to the section above for how to use environment variables on your platform.

+## Can I use models I downloaded from Hugging Face in Ollama?

+There are a lot of models available on Hugging Face.
+Many of them will work with Ollama, but not all of them yet.
+You can look for models that use the library **PyTorch**, then in the repo look at the `config.json` file.
+In there you should see an architecture.
+For now, we support models that use the following architectures: Llama, Mistral, Falcon, RW, and BigCode.

+## Can I use models I downloaded in Ollama in other applications?

+Yes, as long as those applications work with GGUF models.
+You can find the models in the directories listed above.
+Under `models`, there is a manifests directory.
+Follow that path down to find the model you want to use.
+There will be a file for the model and tag you intend to use.
+In that file, you will see a layer called: `application/vnd.ollama.image.model`.

+The next line will show a sha256 hash.
+That happens to also be the filename for the model weights file that you can find in `.ollama/models/blobs`.
+You can use that file in any application that supports gguf.
+But it is important not to move the file from this location otherwise Ollama won't be able to use it.

 ## Does Ollama send my prompts and answers back to Ollama.ai to use in any way?

 No, Ollama runs entirely locally, and conversation data will never leave your machine.